byterubpay/meta/api/lightwallet_rest.md

 | mempool        | boolean          | True if tx is in mempool  |
 | mixin          | uint32           | Mixin of the receive      |

-> `id` is determined by the monero daemon.
+> `id` is determined by the byterub daemon.
 It is the offset that a
 > transaction appears in the blockchain from the genesis block.

 > `timestamp` and `height` are not sent when `mempool` is true.

-> `hash` is determined by how the monero core computes the hash.
+> `hash` is determined by how the byterub core computes the hash.

 > `spent_outputs` is the list of possible spends in _this_ transaction only.